katunopolis/repport/docs/ADMIN_USER_MANAGEMENT.md

 - Creating new users (both admin and regular)
 - Editing existing users (change role and status)
 - Deleting users
+- Changing your own password securely

 ### Accessing the AdminDashboard

 1. Log in with an admin user account
 2. Navigate to the Admin Dashboard (typically available in the navigation menu)
 3. Select the "User Management" tab

+### Changing Your Password

+1. From the Admin Dashboard, click the "Change Password" button in the top navigation bar
+2. Enter your current password in the "Current Password" field
+3. Enter your new password in the "New Password" field (must be at least 8 characters)
+4. Confirm your new password in the "Confirm New Password" field
+5. Click "Change Password" to update your password

+Note that this follows the same security requirements as regular user password changes:
+- Current password verification is required
+- New password must be at least 8 characters long
+- Passwords are securely hashed using bcrypt

+> **Technical Note**: As of v1.3.1, the password change implementation was updated to properly include authentication tokens with requests, fixing 401 Unauthorized errors that could occur when attempting to change passwords.

 ### Creating a New User